This article featuring 10 amazing juicing recipes + 10-day juicing challenge contains affiliate links. Please read my disclosures here.

-DO NOT eat anything for at least 1 hour before AND 1 hour after you juice.
+DO NOT eat anything for at least one hour before and one hour after you juice.
 This will help ensure your digestive system is fully resting and doesn’t have to lift a finger to digest the juice.

 DO prepare ahead of time.
 Purchase all fruits and vegetables you need to be successful on the challenge.
 Cut and wash veggies ahead of time, proportion the produce in baggies, and/or do whatever you need to do to set yourself up for success.

 DO NOT pre-make juices.
-You must make the juice and then enjoy it within the hour of juicing to prevent bacteria for developing on the juice and making you sick.
+You must make the juice and then enjoy it within the hour of juicing to prevent bacteria from developing in the juice, which can make you sick.

 DO track the changes in your mood, energy, body and health.
 Get in touch with your body.

 DO make juice recipes you like.
 If there is a juice on this list that doesn’t work for you, don’t make it or change the recipe.
 You can make the same few juices every day.
 I do recommend, however, that you add as many leafy greens as you can in your diet, so find a green juice you like in your rotation of juices.